tomtregenna/Musicalog/README.txt

 > On the Get() endpoints for Albums and Artists there are two parameters...

-The first allows you to specifiy whether or not the entire relational object-graph should be retrieved, or, if this isn't required the query can the optimised by setting the to false.
+The first allows you to specifiy whether or not the entire relational object-graph should be retrieved, or, if this isn't required the query can be optimised by setting it to false.

 The second is a keypair string dictionary which can be used to specify filters, in this casse we're only using a combination of Album Title and Artist Name, however this allows for additional filters to be added in the future.